tonaljs/tonal/packages/voice-leading/README.md

 # @tonaljs/voice-leading

-Contains a collection functions to find optimal transitions between chord voicings.
-Used by [@tonaljs/voicings](../voicings).
+Contains a collection of functions to find optimal transitions between chord voicings.
+Used by [@tonaljs/voicing](../voicing).

 ## Usage